 Free After Effects Templates >>

 This is a basic tutorial about Adobe After Effects, professional video editing software.
-However, if video editing is new to you, consider Wondershare Filmora (originally Wondershare Video Editor).
+However, if video editing is new to you, consider Wondershare Filmora.
 This is a powerful but easy-to-use tool for users just outgrowning a new editing level.
 You just need to use the split functionality in the toolbar to cut video.
 So easy!
 Download the free trial version below and cut your video footage with Filmora.

 How to Cut Videos in After Effects